Our thoughtful experts are ready with ideas, inspiration and advice for your next journey.

 Meals at Thanda are crafted using fresh, local produce including herbs from the island garden, home-made coconut milk for curries, and even home-made ice creams and sorbets for a post-dinner treat.
 Super fresh seafood features highly on the menu, alongside spicy Swahili flavours and there's a pizza oven on the island for low-key or family friendly dinners.
 If the occasion warrants a more special dining experience, romantic meals on the beach, under the starry African sky are also easily arranged.

-With exclusive use of the surrounding Shungimbili Island Marine Reserve, Thanda Island is a great choice for beginner divers who are looking to learn in privacy, or for experienced divers seeking an off the beaten track dive destination.
-The five star PADI accredited dive school on neighbouring Mafia Island provides the excellent dive instructors and equipment for the dives, which take place across the marine park from a private traditional Arab dhow.
-Since maximum depth often doesn't exceed 18 metres here the area has fantastic visibility and great beginner conditions.
-However the unusual coral formations and colourful range of marine life mean even the most experienced divers will be impressed.
-For example, some of the most popular dive sites near Thanda Island include Kinasi Pass, Milimani Coral Gardens and Chole Wall, which are home to reef rays, barracuda, colourful coral, tropical fish, turtles, whale sharks (October to February) and more.
+The five star PADI accredited dive school on nearby Mafia Island provides the excellent dive instructors and equipment for Thanda's guests, with most dives taking place around the excellent Chole Bay sites from a private traditional Arab dhow.
+Some of the most popular dive sites near Thanda Island include Kinasi Pass, Milimani Coral Gardens and Chole Wall, which are home to reef rays, barracuda, colourful coral, tropical fish, turtles, whale sharks (October to February) and more.

 Why we love it